LibertyDSNP/spec/pages/DSNP/Types/PublicKey.md

 The user may assign a new `keyId` each time they announce a new key of a given `keyType`.
 A `keyId` value is useful when invoking certain DSNP Operations in order to indicate which key was used to encrypt data.
-It may also provide a hint to the user if they ever need to regenerate their private key (for example, many key derivation functions enable the use of a subkey identifier).
+It may also provide a hint to the user if they ever need to regenerate their private key (for example, many key derivation functions enable the use of a subkey identifier to deterministically create a subkey from a root key).

 ### publicKey